Wet (video game)

-Wet (stylized as WET) is a 2009 third-person shooter action video game, developed by Artificial Mind & Movement and published by Bethesda Softworks for the PlayStation 3 and Xbox 360 video game consoles.
+Wet is a 2009 third-person shooter action game, developed by Artificial Mind & Movement and published by Bethesda Softworks for the PlayStation 3 and Xbox 360.
 A PlayStation Portable version was planned, but ultimately cancelled.

-The game's gameplay revolves around killing opponents with both firearms and swords while engaging in acrobatic moves.
+Wet's gameplay revolves around killing opponents with both firearms and swords while engaging in acrobatic moves.
 In its story and setting, Wet follows heroine Rubi Malone (voiced by actress Eliza Dushku), a "problem-solver".
 Wet's title derives from the euphemism "wet work" – a messy job or task that involves one's hands becoming wet with blood.

-Originally set to be published by Sierra Entertainment, Bethesda Softworks eventually announced that they would become the game's publisher.
+Originally set to be published by Sierra Entertainment, Bethesda Softworks eventually announced that they would become Wet's publisher.
 The game received mixed reviews from critics, garnering praise for its gameplay, music, and production values, but was criticized for its graphics, levels, and lack of innovation.
+It sold 1 million units.
 A sequel to the game was announced in 2011, but was cancelled.